benvds/kalender/README.md

 and day attributes, e.g.
 `{ year: 2015, month: 12 }` and `{ year: 2014, month: 1, day: 31 }`.
 This library uses 1-based numbers for months and weekdays.
-Javascript's Date interface inconsistent uses 0-based index for months and week days, but not for month days or years.
+Javascript's Date interface inconsistently uses 0-based index for months and week days, but not for month, days or years.

 Using Date for a calendar object is also not necessary, it represents a moment in time.
 This library is only interested in days, months and years.